Online Gambling in Indiana (2026) | Laws, Sports Betting & Casino Guide

 Licensed Online Sports Betting Operators

 Indiana has one of the most competitive legal sports betting markets in the country.
-As of May 2026, 11 online sportsbooks are active in the state.
+As of May 2026, 11 online sportsbooks are active in the state, with Betr listed as coming soon.

 | Betr | Coming soon (as of April 2026) |